-The courty needs to build more units that hae exsiting infrastructure capacity.
-Most rural areas do not have the capacity for waste-water and water, i.e. the Sonoma wasterwater facility during heavy rains has raw sewage flooding.
+The county needs to build more units that hae exsiting infrastructure capacity.
+Most rural areas do not have the capacity for waste-water and water, i.e. the Surruma wasterwater facility during heavy rains has raw sewage flouding.
 Housing should not be placed in High Fire Risk areas as designated by the state.
 There are plenty of areas in Sonoma County that are not in High Risk Fire areas.
 With climate change we are dealing with fire threats annually and that will only increase.
 The current rural area roads can not handle capacity for evacuation with placing more residents in dangerous fire areas i.e. Sonoma Valley or other areas that have experienced mass configrations.
-Reduce restrictions and costs to improve property
+Reduce restrictions and costs to improve property me housing, housing for the people on SSI, housing for the disabled